pkrosoff/National_Parks_Project/README.md

 <br><br>
 <h2>Create a Flask powered API</h2>
 <br>
-Using Anaconda's Flask module, we created an app.py file which leads users to endpoints of our API and allows the data to be accessed in JSON format from the MongoDB databases and query URLs.
+Using Flask, we created an application (app.py) which leads users to our main page displaying our visualizations.
+It also allows user access to endpoints of our API to pull data in JSON format from the MongoDB collections and query URLs.
 <br>
 Dependencies imported, data accessed, and homepage routed to the index.html file which will render the main page <br><br>
 <img src="static/images/readme_pics/app_py2.png/" width="400" height="auto">